BlindGenius/yii2-images/README.md

         	'image' => [
           		'class' => 'circulon\images\actions\ImageAction',

-              // all the models to be searched by this controller action.
+              // all the model classes to be searched by this action.
-              // Can be fully qualified namespace or alias 'models' => ['User']
+              // Can be fully qualified namespace or alias 'models' => ['User', ...]
         ]
     ];
 }